Civale wins 10th, Indians deal O’s 18th straight road loss

 HYDE AND SEEK

-Orioles general manager Mike Elias declined to comment on the contract status of manager Brandon Hyde, but said his performance will not be judged by wins and losses.
+Orioles general manager Mike Elias declined to comment on the contract status of Hyde, but said his performance will not be judged by wins and losses.
 “I hired Brandon — hand-picked him for this job — and he is a partner with us in this multi-year process,” Elias said.
 Hyde is 101-188 in three seasons with Baltimore.
 “We knew this was going to take some time, and it’s going to take some time,” Hyde said.

 TRAINER’S ROOM